RyanAmeri/blog/0006_vscode_tips.md

 Many common git commands from push and pull to creating new branches can be performed inside VS Code, but probably the most useful is to commit the file you are currently working on and view diffs.
 You can also view the file as it currently exists in HEAD.

 The number of files with unsaved changes, and the number of files with pending commits are also highlighted helpfully in the side bar.
 If your side bar is not in view you can toggle it using `Cmd + B`.

-## Useful keybindings

-- `Cmd + D` selects the word where the cursor is located.
-If pressed again, it will also select the subsequent occurrences of the word (with multiple cursors).
-- `` Ctrl + ` `` will open the terminal